Guru Energy Drink Disrupts Market with Plant-Based Energy

 Guru is an energy drink, particularly sparkling water, that aims to separate itself from the standard offers in the market, ultimately revolutionizing the concept of the “energy drink” people have over the years.

 The brand, which started and has headquarters in Canada, boasts of a caffeine-laced drink that’s purely organic or plant-based.
-In other words, it is positioning as a far healthier alternative.
+In other words, it is positioned as a far healthier alternative.

 Although the name may not immediately ring a bell, Guru has been around for over 20 years.
 It began around the same time that “smart drinks” took off the shelves.
 Smart drinks refer to beverages with nootropic components that include vitamins, minerals, and herbs.
 As nootropics, they’re believed to enhance cognitive function, so the person feels more alert and focused despite exhaustion or lack of sleep.